srinath1824/Sivoham/backend/Sivoham_MVP_Presentation.md

 ## 🙏 Acknowledgments

-**Gratitude to Parama Pujya Sri Jeeveswara Yogi** for providing the authentic spiritual foundation that makes this platform possible.
+**Gratitude to Parama Pujya Sree Jeeveswara Yogi** for providing the authentic spiritual foundation that makes this platform possible.

 **Thanks to the Development Team** for creating a robust, scalable, and user-friendly platform that serves the spiritual community.